luckyape/la-footer/README.md

 # la-footer
-A demo plugin using the WordPress Plugin Boilerplate
+A sumple plugin for managing global fields like footer and social, using the WordPress Plugin Boilerplate.